MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/1-introduction.md

 You're told to expect the deposits application's resources to change frequently as development continues.
 These changes could include resource modifications, additions, and deletions.
 You want to learn more about how deployment stacks manage resources and how updates impact them.

-You decide to continue working with the test version of the deposits application using a command-line interface and a bicep file that defines the application's resources.
+You decide to continue working with the test version of the deposits application using a command-line interface and a Bicep file that defines the application's resources.

 ## What will we be doing?